wanghmin/wanghmin2.github.io/content/publication/he-2015-rss/index.md

   Our result demonstrates the effectiveness of our algorithms in handling a variety of sparsely sampled thin liquid features, including thin sheets, thin jets, and water splashes.'
+summary: 'In this article, we address the simulation of thin features in SPH-based free surface flows from two perspectives: the robustness of surface forces and the numerical instability of thin features.'
 tags:
 - thin feature
 - surface tension